Video tutorials

 System of coordinates for QA tests

-Input / Light points:
+Light points:

 Introduce the points that mark the limits of the light field on each semiaxis.
 Enable them in Inputs and place them on the canvas.
 Light points shall correspond to the correct semiaxis and be located on the crosshair.